 “We in this generation must come to terms with nature, and I think we’re challenged as mankind has never been challenged before to prove our maturity and our mastery, not of nature, but of ourselves.” – Rachel Carson, Silent Spring

-Endeavors like the Hoover Dam were more subtle in their impact due to its sea of exaltation, a proverbial cathedral erected in the downward spiral of the Great Depression.
+Endeavors like the Hoover Dam were more subtle in their impact due to its sea of exaltation— a proverbial cathedral erected in the downward spiral of the Great Depression.
 The world-record obstacle disciplined the floods of the Colorado River and nourished desert metropolises that couldn’t thrive without it.

 This crescendo of dilapidation in the name of human progress ignited one of the many movements of the civil rights era.
 It was called Environmentalism, and it came to fruition as marine biologist Rachel Carson’s Silent Spring flew off the shelves in 1962.
-While it focused on chemical warfare against essential insects, it raised a profound question about the human relationship with the world at large.
+While Carson’s book focused on chemical warfare against essential insects, it raised a profound question about humans’ relationship with the world at large.

-The new wave of conservation beat the brows of deeply disturbed scientists and local communities.
-In their sturdiness, Congress kickstarted a list of statutes to hold themselves accountable for the exploitation of the nation’s natural resources.
+This new wave of conservation beat the brows of deeply disturbed scientists and local communities.
+In their sturdiness, Congress drew up a list of statutes to hold themselves accountable for in order to prevent the exploitation of the nation’s natural resources.

-As clean, quality water and air became a right along with wilderness preservation, the Environmental Protection Agency (EPA) and the National Environmental Policy Act (NEPA) brought pragmatism into lucrative energy projects.
-And in between many other conservation laws came the near and dear Wild and Scenic Rivers Act.
+As clean, quality water and air became a constitutional right along with obligations for wilderness preservation, the Environmental Protection Agency (EPA) and the National Environmental Policy Act (NEPA) became the gatekeepers of lucrative energy ventures.
+And with them soon came the near and dear Wild and Scenic Rivers Act.

 What is a Wild and Scenic River

-In 1968, the Wild and Scenic Rivers Act was signed into law.
-It is intended to protect rivers that “possess outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values…”
+In 1968, the Wild and Scenic Rivers Act was signed into law to protect rivers that “possess outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values…”

 It ensures sections of raw waterways “shall be preserved in free-flowing condition, and that they and their immediate environments shall be protected for the benefit and enjoyment of present and future generations.”